A breakdown of the pros and cons for choosing a WAN solution for your company

 The WAN provides Internet connectivity for web browsing and Internet access, cloud access for companies that use it and access to the company’s VPN.
 The VPN is used for individual users to get behind the firewall and access office resources even when they are working off site.
 In today’s inter-connected world where more and more employees work from home or while traveling, this access is critical.

-When it comes to choosing a WAN network for your business, there are a few options, and some pros and cons to each choice.
+When it comes to choosing a WAN network for your business with the assistance of affordable business broker franchise, there are a few options, and some pros and cons to each choice.
+You can visit Brisbane Business Valuations website for the best business related queries.

 Option 1: Point to Point (Leased Line)